Northampton: Media

-A new community radio station, Embrace Radio, launched on 5 March 2022.
-It serves the town on FM 104.7.
+Embrace Radio, was launched on 5 March 2022.
+It serves the town on the local small-scale DAB service.

+Revolution Radio and Inspiration FM can also be found on the local DAB service.

-Regional TV news is broadcast on the BBC East service (terrestrial, satellite and cable) with a main programme, BBC Look East, and on ITV News Anglia.
-From 1997 to 2004, Northampton has been used as a location for television, film and theatre.
+Regional TV news is provided by BBC Look East and ITV News Anglia.
+Northampton has also been used as a location for television, film and theatre.
 Northampton Castle is featured in William Shakespeare's history play King John and in Becket, a play by Alfred, Lord Tennyson.
 The town was the location for the BBC sitcom Keeping Up Appearances from 1990 until 1995.
 Parts of the 2005 film Kinky Boots were also made in Northampton and featured shots of the statue outside the Grosvenor Centre in the town centre and inside RE Tricker's shoe factory in St. Michaels Road representing the original factory in Earls Barton.
 The film was turned into a musical Kinky Boots, maintaining its Northampton backdrop, which premiered on Broadway in 2013 and won 6 Tony Awards.
 It transferred to the West End in London in 2015 and won 3 Olivier Awards.
 In addition, BBC Three shows Bizarre ER and Junior Paramedics were filmed in Northampton.
+Changing Ends (2023), a semi-autobiographical sitcom based on Alan Carr's childhood, was set in 1980s Northampton.